 If you are unable to attend for any other good reason, you must supply documentary evidence to your Academic Tutor strongly supporting your reasons for absence.

-Attendance at all plenary titles (see Table 1) is compulsory.
+Attendance at all plenary titles, apart from the MCQ Q&A session in Semester 1 week 10 (see Table 1), is compulsory.
 Failure to attend a Plenary Session will count as a tutorial absence.
+This includes completion of the attendance quizzes for the online plenaries – e.g., ‘How to Write a Scientific Essay’ in Semester 1 week 5.
 It is your responsibility to regularly check the ‘Plenary Sessions’ Area on the BIOL10000 Blackboard site for information about timetabling and attendance, as this is subject to change during the year.
 Most plenary titles will have two identical sessions scheduled to accommodate all students.
 Both of these will display on your timetable but you only need to attend one session.
 However it MUST be the one timetabled for your degree programme or unit, as detailed on the BIOL10000 Blackboard site.
 If the session allocated to your degree programme clashes with a language or other unit, you may be permitted attend the other session but only by prior arrangement (at least one working day’s notice) with the student support office.

 If you are ill on the day of a plenary session, you must contact the student support office prior to the start of the plenary session in order to obtain an excused absence.
 Contacting your Academic Tutor instead of the student support office will result in your absence being unexcused.